Pharmacology

 HTBA

-This course provides fundamental background in core principles of pharmacology, molecular mechanisms of drug action, and important research areas in contemporary pharmacology.
-Material covered includes quantitative topics in pharmacology such as drug-receptor theory, multiple equilibria and kinetics, pharmacokinetics, therapeutic drug monitoring, and drug metabolism.
-Specific content on the mechanisms of drug action includes autonomics; ion channel blockers; endocrine agents (hormones); cardiovascular drugs (ACE inhibitors, organic nitrates, β-blockers, acetylsalicylic acid); antimicrobials (anti-bacterials, fungals, and virals); anti-cancer, anti-inflammatory, anti-asthma, and anti-allergy drugs; and immunosuppressants.
-Students learn how to model drug-receptor interaction parameters and how to analyze steady-state enzyme kinetics and inhibition data.
-Senior students serving as teaching assistants lead discussion groups covering problem sets, review topics or assigned manuscripts.
-The course includes a self-study component consisting of video modules produced in collaboration with Yale faculty and Merck that explore the preclinical and clinical phases of drug development.
+This course provides fundamental background in core principles of pharmacology, molecular mechanisms of drug action, and key research areas in contemporary pharmacology.
+Core material includes drug-receptor theory, multiple equilibria and kinetics, pharmacokinetics and drug metabolism, therapeutic drug monitoring, drug discovery process, and emerging approaches such as AI-based drug design.
+Specific content on the mechanisms of drug action includes agents to treat inflammatory, autoimmune, infectious, neoplastic, cardiovascular, and neurological disease.
+The course includes a self-study component consisting of video modules produced in collaboration between Yale faculty and Merck that explore the preclinical and clinical phases of drug development.
+Students review these videos independently and then present and discuss what they learned in groups.

 MW 10:40am-11:55am